 - It provides many opportunities to practice the /g/ sound.

 - I call the /g/ sound the gargling sound because it is a sound made in the back of your throat.
 The back of your tongue elevates to reach the back of the soft palate.
 If you are targeting the /g/ sound with a little one, you may also like my other product, Good Night and Good Morning /g/.

-- Goodnight Goon also includes many rich vocabulary words like parody, petrify, goon, lagoon, screech, tomb, moan, and groan.
+- Goodnight Goon also includes many tier 2 vocabulary words like parody, petrify, goon, lagoon, screech, tomb, moan, and groan.

 - Comparing and Contrasting

 - If a child is already familiar with Goodnight Moon, he or she may naturally realize the similarities and differences.
 Therefore, reading Goodnight Goon before or after reading Goodnight Moon, provides practice comparing and contrasting the differences and similarities between the books.
 Comparing and contrasting is an important skill needed for critical thinking.

 Because I liked Goodnight Goon so much, I made a book companion to specifically target various speech and language skills.